henrik7264/RxROS/README.md

 You can download an image of the Ubuntu Bionic Linux distribution at<br>
 https://www.ubuntu.com/#download<br>
-I found it useful in addition to add the following tools:
+I found it useful in addition to add the following packages:

 ```
 sudo apt-get install git doxygen graphviz-* meld cmake